Booking your Narrowboat Holiday or Short Break

 Booking information

-If you’re looking for more time, to complete a cruising ring for example, then you can book up to 3 full weeks online via the Hoseasons booking portal or call us direct to make a booking of any length that suits you.
+Alternatively, if it’s a longer break you’re looking for, to allow you more time to relax and explore or maybe complete a cruising ring, you can book up to 3 full weeks online via the Hoseasons booking portal or call us direct to make a booking of any length that suits you.

 See our Narrowboats for yourself

-Are you unsure that a canal boating holiday is for you?
+Not sure whether a canal boat holiday is for you?
 You can visit us and see our boats for yourselves.

 The boatyard at Calcutt is open to visitors everyday, including Saturday and Sunday, all year round (except Christmas week!).